opensearch-project/documentation-website/_ml-commons-plugin/tutorials/generate-embeddings.md

 ---
 layout: default
-title: Generate embeddings
+title: Generating embeddings
 parent: Tutorials
 nav_order: 55
 ---

-# Generate embeddings for arrays of objects
+# Generating embeddings for arrays of objects

 This tutorial illustrates generating embeddings for arrays of objects.